 What does CBD do?

 A few studies suggest CBD may help reduce anxiety, insomnia, pain related to arthritis and fibromyalgia, and general muscle and joint pain.
 However most of the research on CBD has been focused on reducing certain types of seizures.
 Just last month, the end of June 2018, the US FDA approved Epidiolex, a CBD oral solution for the treatment of seizures associated with two rare and severe forms of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome.
 This is the first FDA-approved drug that contains a purified drug substance derived from marijuana.
 Under the Controlled Substances Act (CSA), CBD is currently a Schedule I substance because it is a chemical component of the cannabis plant.
 In support of this application, the company conducted nonclinical and clinical studies to assess the abuse potential of CBD.
 As part of the approval process, Epidiolex must be rescheduled from its current Schedule I before it can be made available to patients.
 They state: "Rescheduling is expected to occur within 90 days and Epidiolex is expected to be available to appropriate patients by Fall 2018."
 I believe if a big pharma has a version coming out, there must be something to this.
 On the flipside to "CBD only" over the counter products or pharmaceuticals, there is also a widely debated category of utilizing a combination of cannabinoid compounds for maximum benefit, commonly referred to as the "entourage effect."
-For an up to date detailed list of published research including cannabinoids, click here and here.

 If CBD is still considered a 'Schedule I substance' then how is it being sold in health food stores across the nation and online?